-When you first access an email account through a desktop most of the customers would use and email application just like “Outlook” or “Thunderbird”.
-In order for you to use your email with these applications you need to set it up.
-With this guide, I will show you step by step how to set it up for you.
+When first accessing an email account through a desktop most of the customers would use and email application like “Outlook” or “Thunderbird”.
+To use your email with these applications you must first set it up.
+With this guide, you can set this up by following these steps.

 HOW TO START

-5/ Go to Email Accounts (Click the email accounts icon in the icon menu).
+5/ Go to e-mail accounts (Click the e-mail accounts icon on the bottom)

 IMAP email access coordinates between the server and your mail application.
 Messages that have been read/deleted/replied to will show up as such, both on the server and in the mail application.